slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 vagrant    17147  0.0  0.0  89168  4372 ?
 Ssl  11:50   0:00 haproxy -f /opt/stack/data/neutron/ns-metadata-proxy/50711ca1-1e58-44dc-bd95-a87250d5b4ae.conf
 ```

-There are also iptables rules configured to send requests from 169.254.169.254
+There are also `iptables` rules configured to send requests from `169.254.169.254`
-to that haproxy which listens on the port ``9697``:
+to the haproxy instance, which listens on port `9697`:

 ```bash
 sudo ip netns exec qrouter-50711ca1-1e58-44dc-bd95-a87250d5b4ae iptables-save